“And many among them shall stumble, and fall, and be broken, and be snared, and be taken.” Isaiah 8:15

 Recently, I viewed several artifacts that were created using an ancient Japanese method called Kintsugi.
 It is the skill of repairing broken pieces.
 Ordinarily, most restorers of broken things attempt to camouflage any new repairs, so that onlookers cannot see any evidence of the break.
 Yet, in Kintsugi, artisans mend broken pieces by inserting 14K gold powder to restore missing sections, often enhancing the value of the artifact.
 When the repair is complete, the broken item is not only more valuable than it was prior to its break, it is considered even more beautiful.

-Looking at all the Kintsugi artifacts, reminded me of how most Believers come to God.
-Searching for someone with the ability to fully restore our broken pieces; we come to Him, cracked, chipped, misused, abused, injured, wounded, fractured; or, completely broken, trying to find –The Ultimate Repairer of our breach.
+Looking at all the Kintsugi artifacts, reminded me of how most Believers come to God. -We come searching for someone with the ability to fully restore our broken pieces; we come to Him, cracked, chipped, misused, abused, injured, wounded, fractured; or, completely broken, trying to find –The Ultimate Repairer of our breach.

 As the Ultimate Kintsugi Master, God takes all our broken pieces; even the ones that cannot be found by anyone else, and with the solid gold bonding of His Love, Grace, Mercy, and Forgiveness; He mends our tears, covers our flaws, and repairs our broken fragments; so that, when others see us, they no longer see the cracks, chips, ruptures, or breaks; they can only see that we are much more beautiful than we were before.